aitsamahad/aitsamahad/README.md

 I'm Aitsam, a software engineer based in Islamabad, Web Developer with 3 years of experience in designing and developing user interfaces, testing, debugging, and eCommerce technologies.
 Proven ability in optimizing web functionality that improve data retrieval and workflow efficiencies using modern backends.

-Graduated from [Virtual University of Pakistan](https://www.vu.edu.pk/) in Software Engineering, I am also working as a full stack engineer at [iDevelopStudio](https://www.idevelopstudio.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+Graduated from [Virtual University of Pakistan](https://www.vu.edu.pk/) in Software Engineering, I am also working as a full stack engineer at [iDevelopStudio](https://www.idevelopstudio.com/) & Front end Engineering at [CreativeKhan](https://creativekhan.com), where I work on a wide variety of interesting and meaningful projects on a daily basis.

 ### Connect with me: